BA, Psychology, University of Michigan

 Associate Dean-North; Professor; Former Dean

 PhD, The Sanville Institute

 Dr. van Nouhuys is a Licensed Marriage and Family Therapist in private practice in Menlo Park and Berkeley since 1981; she works with individuals, couples, and families.
 She served as consultant to the staff of Peninsula School in Menlo Park for many years, and is currently on the supervising faculty of The Psychotherapy Institute in Berkeley and Women’s Therapy Center in El Cerrito.
 She is a clinical member of the International Association for Psychoanalytic Self Psychology and has presented on self psychology in a variety of settings.
 She has also lectured on Transference in the Medical Relationship to primary care residents at Highland Hospital in Oakland.
 Earlier in her career, Dr. van Nouhuys worked for an agency that placed foreign high school students in American communities, for the Department of Public Social Services in South Central Los Angeles, as director of a co-operative elementary school, and as a legal worker in a community law office.
 She joined the faculty of The Sanville Institute in 2007.

 Dr. Schore is Associate Dean and a core faculty member of The Sanville Institute.
 She is also a clinical and research faculty member of the Santa Barbara Graduate Institute and is Social Work Consultant for the Lifespan Learning Institute.
 Dr. Schore has a private practice in Northridge, California and is the author of Women in Transition.

-Of her many presentations at scholarly conferences, her most recent were at the Statewide Society for Clinical Social Work Conference in January 2009 and a presentation with Dr. Allan Schore at the AAPCSW National Conference in New York in February 2009.
+Of her many presentations at scholarly conferences, she has presented at the Statewide Society for Clinical Social Work Conference in January 2009 and presented with Dr. Allan Schore at the AAPCSW National Conference in New York.

 Academic Research Chair; Professor